 Under eCS all USB stuff I tried sofar works (requires 'Refresh removables'

 sometimes) and even suspending eCS in full operation and then waking it up

 hours later works like a charm, including the wired LAN connections!

 Information is sent by: Jan van Wijk -- 2005-03-16 19:41:35

 |Martin Iturbide |

 My T42 model comes with an "Intel Pro/Wireless LAN 2100 3B Mini PCI Adapter" for wireless connection.
 It works fine under OS/2 Warp 4.52 with the GenMac wrapper available at netlabs.
 Intel 2100 Driver.

-eCo Software was participating in the development of drivers:
+eCo Software is participating in the conferences.